swzldev/DDLCDesktop/README.md

 #### Added
 - Added an updater project that is able to automatically download new versions as and when they release.
 - Added an installer project that makes installation much easier & auto-extracts game assets.
+- Added a max_tokens entry to the config along with it's in-app setting under API > Token Limit.
 #### Fixed
 - Fixed some memory leak issues with the input handling system.
 - Fixed a bug where interactions would still occur whilst in a popup.